 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, borrowings, and accounts payable, that are denominated in foreign currencies.
-A weakening (strengthening) of 1% of the NTD against the USD, JPY, EUR and CNY as of December 31, 2022 and 2021, would have decrease or increase the net income before income tax by \$56,349 thousand and increased or decreased by \$220,300 thousand, respectively.
+A weakening (strengthening) of 1% of the NTD against the USD, JPY, EUR and CNY as of December 31, 2023 and 2022, would have increased or decreased the net income before income tax by \$62,982 thousand and decreased or increased by \$56,349 thousand, respectively.
 The analysis is based on foreign currency exchange rate variances that the Group considered to be reasonably possible at the reporting date.
 The analysis assumes that all other variables remain constant and ignores any impact of forecasted sales and purchases.
 The analysis was performed on the same basis for comparative years.